-- Focused on inclusion, diversity, and realizing equity throughout Illinois' many geographies and demographics. - Seeking to expand and enhance services provided to our priority populations with recommendations from new statewide plans and the strong work of other housing-related task forces. - Interested in both providing access to affordable housing opportunities in new areas that do not traditionally consider affordability, and in working to improve existing affordable living opportunities in areas of high investment. - Examining individualized, ongoing, and emerging housing needs in our markets and preparing future resources to serve these needs. - Working to efficiently and effectively utilize existing resources to stretch the value of what we have. - Researching the state and national affordable housing landscape and mining for ideas. - Engaging with our legislators to identify future resources that will shape the way we serve Illinois moving forward.
+- Focusing on inclusion, diversity, and realizing equity throughout Illinois' many geographies and demographics. - Seeking to expand and enhance services provided to our priority populations with recommendations from new statewide plans and the strong work of other housing-related task forces. - Interested in both providing access to affordable housing opportunities in new areas that do not traditionally consider affordability, and in working to improve existing affordable living opportunities in areas of high investment. - Examining individualized, ongoing, and emerging housing needs in our markets and preparing future resources to serve these needs. - Working to efficiently and effectively utilize existing resources to stretch the value of what we have. - Researching the state and national affordable housing landscape and mining for ideas. - Engaging with our legislators to identify future resources that will shape the way we serve Illinois moving forward. - Commitment to rethinking how to grow the momentum of the past 20 years, by focusing on next steps for the Housing Task Force itself, discussing evolving priorities and service needs, and considering ways to comprehensively plan for housing with renewed and responsive purpose on behalf of all Illinoisans.